stereobooster/venn-nodejs/Readme.md

 # venn-nodejs

-Rendes diagram on the server side with Venn.js, getting image file as output.
+Renders diagram on the server side with [Venn.js](https://github.com/upsetjs/venn.js/), getting image file as output.

 Can be used like this: